October 25, 2024

 To give your website an extra boost in search results, here’s a basic checklist for DYI SEO (or self SEO, as many call it!).

-Build A SEO Friendly Website
+Build An SEO Friendly Website

 SEO starts long before your site goes online.